Get Help from Bob Vila

 Once you feel mentally prepared, get your floor physically prepared by removing any existing carpet, pad, and staples to get to the surface beneath.
 Sand out the entire subfloor to remove aberrations, hammer in any protruding nails, and fill and sand holes.
 (It’s a good idea to vacuum up the leftover dust from this prep work before you bring in your adhesive.)

 After the floor is prepped, tear and crumple 6- to 8-inch paper wads from a roll of brown craft paper (the material used in brown paper lunch bags).
-Avoid overly small pieces that can create a chintzy, pebbled appearance instead of an elegant, faux-marble look.
+Avoid overly small pieces that can create a chintzy, pebbled appearance rather than an elegant, faux-marble look.

 Pull on a pair of gloves and prepare a batch of glue mixture: three parts water to one part white school glue in a bucket.
 Dip a paintbrush into the glue mixture, and brush it over a small area of the floor at a time.
 Then grab five paper wads to work with at a time, dipping each into the glue mixture and squeezing out the excess.
 As when you paint a floor, start in the corner opposite and across the way from your exit to avoid papering yourself into a corner.